Kirogii/VyManga-Scraper-With--MAL-Conversion/readme.md

  - Then it should pop up a window for selecting files.
 Select the TXT file that you downloaded from the extension
  - Wait for it to finish; it takes a while

-# SCREENSHOT OF THE PROGRAM
+# SCREENSHOT OF THE EXTENSION
 ![VyManga Scraper Extension](https://github.com/Kirogii/VyManga-Scraper-With--MAL-Conversion/blob/main/Extension.png?raw=true)